cowpewter/mc-world-of-color/README.md

 * Sign Text Color

 ### Suggestions Welcome!
-Shoot me an email at (TBD) or open a Github Issue with your suggestions, requests, or bugs.
+Shoot me an email at mcmods AT cowpewter DOT com, or open a Github Issue with your suggestions, requests, or bugs.

 ## Screenshots